robinfchan/get_SRA/README.md

 # get_SRA

-## A helpful little script to prefetch SRA data and convert over to FASTQ
+## A helpful little script to prefetch NCBI SRA data and convert over to FASTQ

-Downloads SRA data and converts to FASTQ files.
+Downloads NCBI SRA data and converts to FASTQ files.
 Pulls accession numbers from SraRunTable.txt metadata or SRR_Acc_List.txt tables from SRA Run Selector.
 An example file is included in this repository.